ztyyLV/web-twain-docs/indepth/troubleshooting/common-errors/the-handle-is-in-the-wrong-state-for-the-requested-operation.md

 # Common Errors

-## The Handle Is In The Wrong State For The Requested Operation
+## The handle is in the wrong state for the requested operation

 <strong>Symptom: </strong>